How to Use WordleBot to Master Wordle

 What is WordleBot?

-The algorithm also allows WordleBot to calculate the probability of various English words as potential solutions, based on past puzzles and an encoded dictionary of 4,500 words known to the bot.
+Using WordleBot is not considered cheating, as it has no hand in picking the Wordle answers.
+Rather the algorithm allows WordleBot to calculate the probability of various English words as potential solutions, based on past puzzles and an encoded dictionary of 4,500 words known to the bot.

 After completing the Wordle of the day, open WordleBot in a separate browser.
-The tool grades you on a scale of 0 to 99 in categories like skill and luck, compared with the New York Times average.
+The tool grades you on a scale of 0 to 99 in categories, including skill and luck, compared with the New York Times average.
 It will also compare the number of steps it took you to find a solution with the Times average.
-WordleBot’s thorough analysis will also outline each of your guesses along with alternatives you could have tried from there, or indicate if your guess was the best possible one at that point.
+WordleBot’s thorough analysis will also outline each of your guesses along with alternatives you could have tried or indicate if your guess was the best possible one at that point.

 And WordleBot doesn’t hold back with its feedback.
 It praises you on your best attempts—and also lets you know if your guess wasn’t its favorite, to say the least.